getlantern/lantern/README.markdown

 Run will run the given source (parsing it first), returning the resulting value and error (if any)

-If the runtime is unable to parse the source, then this function will return undefined and the parse error (nothing will be evaluated in this case).
+If the runtime is unable to parse source, then this function will return undefined and the parse error (nothing will be evaluated in this case).

 #### func (Otto) Set